Welcome to today's edition of the Rush 24-7 podcast.

 Savings?

-I don't care about any savings cuts is what you care about.
+I don't care about any savings.

 Yeah, exactly.

-You want you want real cuts.
+You want real cuts.

-Uh so uh so in other words, the idea is that government should pr be projected and the the the Republicans are guilty of this as well.
+So in other words, the idea is that government should be projected.

 You should tell that guy he's not serious.

-Uh it is uh the stupidity economists.
+It is the stupidity economists.

-Uh police in Georgia shut down girls' lemonade stand.
+Police in Georgia shut down girls' lemonade stand.

-I I started collecting these stores.
+I started collecting these stories.

 That's illegal in Pennsylvania.

-You've got to have a prep kitchen, you know, you've got to have one of these industrial kitchens, stainless steel.
+You've got to have one of these industrial kitchens, stainless steel.

 Sorry, that's tyranny.

-Tockville Tockville got that right.
+Tocqueville got that right.

 He said that's soft despotism.

-Soft despotism In Midway, Georgia.
+Soft despotism in Midway, Georgia.

-Police in Georgia have shut down a lemonade stand run by three girls trying to save up for a trip to a water park, saying they didn't have a business license or the required permits.
+Police in Georgia have shut down a lemonade stand run by three girls trying to save up for a trip to a water park saying they didn't have a business license or the required permits.

 Midway police chief Kelly Morganstar says police didn't know how the lemonade was made, who made it or what was in it.